DevExpress/testcafe/docs/articles/documentation/recipes/basics/test-file-upload.md

         .click(submitBtn);
 ```

-With that, the selected files are submitted to the server.
-Note that you don't actually click the `<input>` element itself to select files with TestCafe.
+This submits the selected files to the server.
+Note that with TestCafe you don't need to click the `<input>` element itself and select the files.
 Such a click would call a native file selection dialog, which TestCafe can't close or otherwise interact with.

-If you don't actually need to upload files during test execution, use the [clearUpload](../../reference/test-api/testcontroller/clearupload.md) action to empty the `<input>`.
+You can use the [clearUpload](../../reference/test-api/testcontroller/clearupload.md) action to empty the `<input>`.